arilotter/love-v-money/notes.md

 * mini bios at different speeds?
 * residual scroll on mini bios
-* plotting doesn't always work
 * fade in bg then animate text in
-* share form is cropped on mobile
-* share button does not work on mobile

 DONE